The routine schedule of vaccines provided free under the National Immunisation Program.

 Read the latest newsletter online or select from one of our past newsletters.
 The current edition includes:

-- Adolescent vaccine program
+- Catch-up vaccine quiz

 - Further reading

 The risk of complications from childhood diseases like measles is much higher than the risks of immunisation.
 Vaccination protects against infection, saves lives and protects those who are too young or too sick to be immunised.

 The dTpa (diphtheria-tetanus-pertussis) Boostrix® vaccine will transition from Year 10 to Year 7 of secondary school in 2015.
 To achieve the transition, in 2015 the Boostrix® vaccine will be offered to all secondary school students in Years 7, 8, 9 and 10.
 In a community setting these children are aged 12 to 16 years.
 From 2016 only Year 7 students (12 to 13 years of age) will be offered the Boostrix® vaccine.